-Whether you’re new to University, or returning to campus, now seems a good time to put together a handy list of some of the key services you’re going to need this year.
+Whether you’re new to University, or not, the start of year is always a good time to put together a handy list of some of the key services you’re going to need this year.
 Click on each link to find out more:

 The University’s IT Services are fully equipped to help you with any IT related queries.
 Head to their webpage to find out more about Wi-Fi, two-factor authentication, free Microsoft Office software, tech support and more.